MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/structuredsnippetadextension.md

 ---
-title: StructuredSnippetAdExtension Data Object ms.service: bing-ads-campaign-management-service ms.topic: article
+title: StructuredSnippetAdExtension Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines an object that pairs one header with between 3 and 10 snippet values that tell customers more about your business.
 ---
-# StructuredSnippetAdExtension Data Object
+# StructuredSnippetAdExtension Data Object - Campaign Management
 Defines an object that pairs one header with between 3 and 10 snippet values that tell customers more about your business.

 In the following example, *Courses* is the header, and *.NET*, *Java*, *Python*, and *PHP* are examples of individual values.